What is the Audubon Master Birder Program?

 Homework, Research & Presentations

-AMB students are given weekly homework assignments throughout the year.
-Each assignment takes about 2 hours.
+AMB students are given reading and homework assignments throughout the year.
+Most assignments take about 3 to 4 hours.

-Students must participate in at least one Christmas bird count and at least one Fall or Spring count.
+- Participating in a Christmas bird count and at least one fall or spring bird count

 Step 1 – Request Information

-Contact the Master Birder Program at: firstname.lastname@example.org.
-You will receive updates, important date notifications, and the formal application.
+Contact the Audubon Master Birder Program at: firstname.lastname@example.org.
+You will receive updates, important date and event notifications, and the formal application.

 Step 3 – Submit Application

-An admissions committee will conduct interviews with all applicants to discuss interest, commitment, background, motivation, availability and personal goals for the program.
+Applicants who are selected for an interview will then meet with an admissions committee to discuss interest, commitment, background, motivation, availability and personal goals for the program.

 Audubon Master Birders

-2013/2014 Graduates.
-Karen Drozda, Martha Eubanks, Patti Galli, Chris Goulart, Georgia Hart, Judy Henderson, George Mayfield, Mary Fran O’Conner, Sue Summers, Wendy Wibbens
+2013/2014 Graduates: Karen Drozda, Martha Eubanks, Patti Galli, Chris Goulart, Georgia Hart, Judy Henderson, George Mayfield, Amy Morton, Mary Fran O’Conner, Sue Summers, Wendy Wibbens

 2011/2012 Graduates: Chuck Aid, Cheryl Chessick, Celia Greenman, Marsha Heron, Diane Hutton, Rhonda Kelly, Cynthia Madsen, Megan Miller, Michele Ostrander, Sharon Pfeifer, Janet Shin, Jeffery Stroup, Scott Yarberry